chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 The deposit feature of the Camino Network differs from delegation on other PoS blockchains, such as Avalanche.
 In delegation, users are required to find a trustworthy validator on the network to which they can delegate their tokens for staking.
 This introduces an additional burden and complicates the process for users, as they must locate a validator with good uptime.

 Other blockchains require the delegation mechanism to secure their networks, but Camino Network uses a unique consensus mechanism called Proof of Stake and Authority, which eliminates the need for a delegation mechanism.
-Every Camino validator is known, having been verified through KYC or KYB, and stakes a fixed amount of CAM tokens.
+Every Camino validator is known, having been verified through KYC or KYB, and bonds a fixed amount of CAM tokens.
 This enables Camino Network to provide a simple deposit functionality to its users.

 With Camino's deposits, users can simply deposit their tokens for a certain period of time and earn rewards, without the need to find a trustworthy validator or delegate their tokens.